-Ambode appoints Onibon as MOCPED acting provost
+Ambode Appoints Onibon As MOCPED Acting Provost

 Bank-Olemoh in his statement also expressed confidence that given his qualifications and prior experience, Dr. Onibon will transition well into his new position as the Acting Provost and capably manage the affairs of the institution.

-The post Ambode appoints Onibon as MOCPED acting provost appeared first on Vanguard News.
+The post Ambode Appoints Onibon As MOCPED Acting Provost appeared first on leadership.ng.

 Do you have something awesome to share with the world?
 Click here to share